 We promote opportunities for active participation and leadership in our communities.

-We champion civic engagement, environmental stewardship, research and teaching that connects theory and practice to learning and doing.
+We champion civic engagement, environmental stewardship, research and teaching that connect theory and practice to learning and doing.

 We take pride in building, sustaining and sharing a culture that is founded on these principles of unity and respect.